 - All four of these are true simultaneously

-Go fractional if:
+Go hands-on Fractional CTO if:

 - Technology supports your business but is not the product

-- You have fewer than 30 engineers
+- You have fewer than 30 engineers and a development team that needs senior leadership in the room week over week

 - You are pre-Series B or under $50M in revenue